D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

-The app worked very well for the purposes of this lab.
-We appreciated the fact that it was able to be hosted on multiple devices from a single server, which means that we could have multiple Tinkerbells at once, which is very useful for our use case since we were having a complementary interactive system (i.e. two wearable devices that were supposedly communicating with one another synchronously).
+<mark> The app worked very well for the purposes of this lab.
+We appreciated the fact that it was able to be hosted on multiple devices from a single server, which means that we could have multiple Tinkerbells at once, which is very useful for our use case since we were having a complementary interactive system (i.e. two wearable devices that were supposedly communicating with one another synchronously). </mark>

-One limitation that somewhat changed our design was the fact that it is difficult to change the hue and the contrast of a color at the same time.
+<mark> One limitation that somewhat changed our design was the fact that it is difficult to change the hue and the contrast of a color at the same time.
 This makes it difficult to cycle through different shades of colors, and thus means that we would be limited primarily to either changing the hue continuously or the contrast continuously.
-Thankfully, for our testing purposes, we only needed to change the contrast of a color as we decided that each color corresponded to one particular connective interaction.
+Thankfully, for our testing purposes, we only needed to change the contrast of a color as we decided that each color corresponded to one particular connective interaction. </mark>

 ## Part D. Wizard the device